 (The Universe is a Serious Game of Statecraft)

-Emblem, I is an interactive series of stories being told and otherwise enacted across a network of interconnected (essentially dead) authors, actors, and access points.
+Emblem, I is an interactive series of stories being related across a network of interconnected (essentially dead) authors, actors, and access points.

 The parts of this series are not only overtly and subtly linked together into one narrative, but are also in narrative synchronisation with each other.

-Emblem, I is also a game and open conspiracy involving billions.
+Emblem, I is also a play setup and open conspiracy involving billions.